mhalber/msh/README.md

-# msh
+# msh - Maciej's Toolbox

 [Examples repository](https://github.com/mhalber/msh_examples)

-Set of C99/C11 libraries under the public-domain / MIT license (please see particular files for details).
-These are libraries that I use for daily development and intend to extend the set and improve them over time.
+This repository contains a number of libraries that I use for my daily development, written in C.
+While not all of them follow strictly 'single-header' lib paradigm, but together they provide a nice set of building blocks for various applications.

 Currently libraries are grouped in two tiers:

-- Tier 1: Truly single header file library with no dependencies other than c standard library
+- Tier 1: Single header file library - no dependencies other than c standard library

-- Tier 2: Work in progress libraries that might require other msh library to be used
+- Tier 2: Library requires a different msh_lib to work.

-Overtime hopefully every single library in this repo will be moved to Tier 1.

 ## TIER 1